scala/scala/CONTRIBUTING.md

 ### Tests

-Bug fixes should include regression tests -- in the same commit as the fix.
+Bug fixes should include regression tests—in the same commit as the fix.

 If testing isn't feasible, the commit message should explain why.